Sunday, 31 January 2021

 A Fresh Start

 I had such a lovely birthday yesterday, thoroughly pampered by Ally, Cat and James, and with lots of birthday messages from friends and family.
-Jennifer phoned me and so did Jamie and Davie.
+Jennifer phoned me and so did Jamie and Davie, and Chanel messaged me.
 Cat made a carrot cake for my birthday compete with buttercream icing and candles, it was so delicious.

 I have made the usual New Year’s resolutions for this new year.
 I hope that I can keep at least some of them.